 Everyone and all genders are welcome and other accessibility info

 Our services are for anyone of any gender who has experienced sexualized and/or gender-based violence including trans, genderqueer, 2spirit, and gender non-conforming people.
 We also have folks of a variety of genders and sexualities to support you.
 Please ask if there is something that will make accessing the space easier.

 We also support people who (think they might) have caused harm.
 We work from a place of non-disposability where everyone gets an opportunity to be accountable and (un)learn.

 You don’t have to be a UVic student to contact us or come in to the office.
 Also, you can access services whether or not you have immigration status.
 We believe in access not fear and so will never ask your immigration / documentation status.
 We realize that the campus can be inaccessible so please let us know how we can better support you if coming to the campus is a barrier.
 We don’t require student identification or your personal information and you can access services anonymously if you wish.

 The UVSS is a designated scent-free space and although that isn’t often respected we do our best to maintain AVP as a scent-free space.
 The space can be accessed by an elevator though is a short-ish walk down the hall, and we can arrange the room for wheelchair accessibility.
-There is a gender inclusive washroom down the hall in the UVic Pride space and on the main floor of the SUB.
+There is a gender inclusive washroom down the hall and on the main floor of the SUB.
 We can access transcription and ASL services when required.
 We have a couch and a variety of kinds of chairs, the support room has windows that open, and we can help with bus tickets.
 If there are other things that will help you access the space or support from a distance please let us know and we’ll do our best.